 If it’s not safe for your lovely fish, you may find a green aquarium with no live fish available.
 Root tabs containing a high copper amount are not suitable because the copper can be harmful to fish.

 Personally, I have used API root tabs, ThriveCaps, and Seachem root tabs, and they are not only the best among all the brands but, most importantly, the copper content is very.

 Tips-2: How Many Root Tabs to Use

 Now the next step is to know the exact quantity.
 Every chemical in the world can either be harmful or helpful, depending on the right dose.
 Even water can be dangerous for the human body if it exceeds the maximum limit.

-Similarly, for aquarium plants, root tabs are supposed to help plants growth; however, it can be deadly if you overuse.
+Similarly, for aquarium plants, root tabs are supposed to help plant growth; however, they can be deadly if you overuse them.
 You need to find the perfect amount according to your aquarium size & amounts of plants you have.

 The best practice is to start from a small amount, observe your plant’s growth, and adjust accordingly.
 However, if I imagine you have plants all through the substrates, use one tab every 4-6 inches of substrates.

 For larger plants or heavy root feeders like Amazon Sword, you may need to make a circle around the plants’ roots for better growth.